lesion/bootload/README.md

 main();
 ```

-At first run or in case of error, Remup will load the myapp.js from the
+At first run or in case of error, remup will load the myapp.js from the
 App bundle.

+After a successfull update (pressing the button in the code above), remup will
+load the latest release of your app.